ttranatping/p1mfa-migration-tool/README.md

 Stages:
 1. Process CSV into individual API calls.
 This allows the migration tool to retry events e.g. if rate limiting has been reached.
 2. Provision users.
-Optional - only required if the user doesn't exist.
+    * Optional - only required if the user doesn't exist.
 3. Provision MFA (SMS/Email).
-Optional - only required if provisioning MFA device(s).
+    * Optional - only required if provisioning MFA device(s).
+    * Note: Running Provision MFA without provisioning users will require an additional lookup to PingOne (to resolve username-id mapping).
+This will need to be taken into consideration when determining number of threads to stay within the 100 TPS thresholds.

 ### Process CSV